Ah-Rabah/alx-low_level_programming/0x0F-function_pointers/README.md

-This is function poiters project
+This is functions pointers project